Temporal Routing in Static Networks: The Schedule Completion Problem: Hardness of Constrained TEDSC

-In this section we reduce $\TEDSC$ to $\EDP$ on static graphs.
-As discussed in \Cref{sec:related-work}, the literature of the (parameterized) complexity of $\EDP$ is very rich.
-We noted there that one can reduce between the vertex and edge variants of the disjoint path problem ($\VDP$ and $\EDP$) in polynomial time.
-This fact is generally known, but we provide a possible proof for it here for completeness.
+In this section, we reduce $\EDP$ on static graphs to constrained $\TEDSC$.
+As discussed in \Cref{sec:related-work}, the literature on the parameterized complexity of $\EDP$ is very rich.
+We noted there that we can reduce the vertex and edge variants of the disjoint path problem to each other in polynomial time.
+Although this fact is generally known, we provide a proof here for completeness.